yuliadm/mixComp/paper.md

 # Summary

 Mixture models have been used broadly in statistical applications and studied extensively in [@Teicher63; @LindsayI; @LindsayII; @Titterington; @McLachlan] etc. They allow for modeling heterogeneous data whose distribution cannot be captured by a single parametric distribution.
 The (unknown) distribution is assumed to result from mixing over some latent parameter in the following sense: the latent parameter is viewed as a random variable drawn from some unknown mixing distribution.
-When this mixing distribution is only assumed to belong to the ensemble of all possible distribution functions, the mixture model is called *nonparametric* and estimation of the mixing distribution requires using some nonparametric estimation method, such as the nonparametric maximum likelihood estimator (NPMLE) [@LindsayI; @LindsayII].
 In simple situations, the number of mixture components could be known in advance, in which case the model is *fully parametric* and convergence of classical estimators such as the parametric MLE occurs at the rate $\sqrt{n}$ (given certain conditions).
 Also, the well-known expectation-maximization (EM) algorithm [@Dempster] can be used to find the MLE of the unknown parameters.
 However, in many applications such knowledge is rarely available and the number of components has to be estimated from the data.

 The **mixComp** package provides several methods for estimating the unknown complexity of a (univariate) finite mixture that can be arranged into 3 categories: